GenAI-Learning-Lab/genai-bytes/convolutional_neural_networks/09_autonomous_cnn_summary.md

 - **Feature Extractor:** The student driver learning to spot important cues (lane lines, traffic lights, pedestrians, road curvature).
 - **Regression Head:** Translating those visual cues into a precise steering wheel adjustment.

-**Connecting the Dots:** In modern autonomous driving systems, CNNs often perform semantic segmentation first to understand the scene, then use that information (along with other inputs) to make continuous driving decisions (regression) like steering, acceleration, and braking.
+**Connecting the Dots:** In modern autonomous driving systems, CNNs often perform image segmentation first to understand the scene, then use that information (along with other inputs) to make continuous driving decisions (regression) like steering, acceleration, and braking.

 **Series Summary: The Magic of CNNs ✨**
 Across these Bytes, we've seen the power and flexibility of CNNs: